duttaprat/slurm_clinwulf/jupyter/README.md

 ## 📦 What’s Included

-This GitHub repository contains two Bash scripts:
+This GitHub repository contains three Bash scripts:

 1. **`jupyter_lab_slurm.sh`**
    A Slurm job submission script that requests computing resources and launches a Jupyter Lab server on a compute node.

 2. **`jupytertoken.sh`**
    A helper script that parses the Slurm log file to extract the correct SSH tunneling command and Jupyter access token.

+3. **`jupyter_slurm.sh`**
+   A Slurm job submission script that requests computing resources and launches a Jupyter notebook on a compute node.

 ---